-In this blog post I’m sharing all the insiders tips on everything you need to know for planning your own trip to Lapland, Finland.
+In this blog post, I’m sharing all the insider tips on everything you need to know for planning your own trip to Lapland, Finland.
 Including how to get there, which regions to visit, the best things to do, and recommended places to stay.

 This trip was in collaboration with Visit Finland.
 As always, all opinions and reviews are completely my own and truthful.
 We had such a great time in Finland and I’m excited to share what we got up to!

 The Ultimate Guide to Visiting Lapland, Finland in Winter